helldotrs/helldotrs/README.md

-- 🔮 Your local Hacker Witch / pragmatic skater queer.
+- 🔮 Your local Hacker Witch
 - 📎 Proud member of Codecademy Community mod team.
 - 👀 My computer related interests include programming and alternative keyboard hardware/layouts

 --------

-- 🌱 I'm currently learning as much as I can about cyber secuirty and pentesting.
+- 🌱 I'm currently learning as much as I can about ethical hacking and offensive cyber secuirty.
 - 💻 Comfortable working with Python and PHP.
 - 💻 Somewhat comfortable working with pygame, Linux, JS, HTML, CSS, MySQL, Java.
 - 💻 Dabbled a bit in Bash, Bootstrap, React.js, C++, C#, LSL, Flash AS.